RVRX/ParkerProjects/README.md

 # Senior Showcase
 This Project is to be a website showcasing the senior projects of my peers at Parker.
-[See it Live](https://parkerprojects.info)
+[See an Example Implementation Live](https://rvrx.github.io/ParkerProjects/)

 ## Built Using
 [**Slim**](http://www.slimframework.com/) - a micro framework for PHP.